-All keys and CSPs except the ANSI X9.31 RNG AES Key are zeroized when the operator executes a factory reset via the web-manager, CLI or console and when enabling or disabling the FIPS-CC mode of operation via the console.
-The ANSI X9.31 RNG AES Key is zeroized by executing a factory reset followed by a firmware update.
-See Table 16 on page 21 for a complete list of keys and CSPs.
+All keys and CSPs except the ANSI X9.31 RNG AES Key, Configuration Encryption Key and Configuration Backup Key are zeroized when the operator executes a factory reset via the CLI or console or when enabling or disabling the FIPS-CC mode of operation via the console.
+The ANSI X9.31 RNG AES Key, Configuration Encryption Key and Configuration Backup Key are zeroized by executing a factory reset followed by a firmware update or by formatting the flash RAM.
+See Table 15 on page 21 for a complete list of keys and CSPs.